 Gender diversity issues loom large in the nonprofit sector

-Issues of gender diversity and workplace equality have become mainstream in the Western world.
+Issues of gender diversity and workplace equality have become mainstream.

-For decades it seemed the women's movement was strictly focused on upward mobility, on a woman's right and determination to do everything a man can do.
-Now that women have broken so many barriers to that end, the more complex issues of parental leave, childcare, work-life balance, gender discrimination and equal pay are getting the serious attention they deserve.
+For decades it seemed the women's movement was focused on upward mobility, on a woman's right and determination to do everything a man can do.
+Now that women have broken so many barriers, the more complex issues of parental leave, childcare, work-life balance, gender discrimination and equal pay are getting the attention they deserve.

 The issues loom particularly large in the nonprofit sector.
-Although women are visible and numerous in the nonprofit workforce, there's a big hill to climb when it comes to female leadership and equal pay.
+Although women are visible and numerous in the nonprofit workforce, there is a big hill to climb when it comes to female leadership and equal pay.

 The sobering truth

-The majority of the nonprofit workforce — more than 75 percent in some U.S. sectors — is female.
-Still, when it comes to the highest rung of the ladder at big-budget organizations, women are much more scarce.
+The majority of the nonprofit workforce—more than 75% in some U.S. sectors—is female.
+Still, when it comes to the top of the ladder at big-budget organizations, women are scarce.

-A 2014 poll of 650 American women who work at nonprofits — conducted by The Chronicle of Philanthropy and New York University's George H. Heyman, Jr. Program for Philanthropy and Fundraising — found that 44 percent believed their organization favored men over equally qualified women for leadership positions.
+A 2014 poll of 650 American women who work at nonprofits—conducted by The Chronicle of Philanthropy and New York University's George H. Heyman, Jr. Program for Philanthropy and Fundraising—found that 44% believed their organization favored men over equally qualified women for leadership positions.
 In addition, women who worked at a nonprofit with $25 million or more in assets believed the organization put more effort into making connections with influential and wealthy men in the community than it did their female counterparts.

 And there's more bad news.
-When women do get to the top of the heap, they're often paid less than their male peers.
-The Chronicle of Philanthropy reports that female CEOs at nonprofits with budgets between $2.5 and $5 million are paid 23 percent less than males in the same position.
-A 2015 Third Sector article reports that the average pay for a female director in the U.K. charity sector is £60,093, compared with £71,570 for men.
+When women do get to the top of the heap, they are often paid less than their male peers.
+The Chronicle of Philanthropy reports that female CEOs at nonprofits with budgets between $2.5 and $5 million are paid 23% less than males in the same position.
+A 2015 Third Sector article reports that the average pay for a female director in the U.K. charity sector was £60,093, compared with £71,570 for men.

 The contributing factors

 How does this happen, especially in a field where so much attention is paid to justice, equality, and improving the lives of individuals and communities?
 It may come down to the age-old observation that people like people who remind them of themselves.
-This behavior falls into play not just when the members of a board are looking to make new hires, but also when they're making connections to powerful donors.
+This behavior comes into play not just when the members of a board are looking to make new hires, but also when they are making connections to powerful donors.

-The men who serve on these boards gain such impressive experience in the nonprofit world that they're asked to serve again and again.
-As a result, females who may be just as qualified are left out of sight and out of mind — which leads to underrepresentation on boards and as leaders of larger nonprofits.
+The men who serve on these boards gain such impressive experience in the nonprofit world that they are asked to serve again and again.
+As a result, women who may be just as qualified are left out of sight and out of mind—which leads to under-representation on boards and as leaders of larger nonprofits.

 Expectations for women

 The same 2014 poll conducted by The Chronicle of Philanthropy and the George H. Heyman, Jr. Program for Philanthropy and Fundraising found that 57 percent of female nonprofit leaders would like to become a CEO someday.
-Those women who didn't want the top job typically cited long hours and stress as the reason.
-With men having forged the path to these roles and creating the template for how work is supposed to be conducted, women must pioneer their own conventions of leadership — making their mark on the world by balancing career ambitions and championing beloved causes.
+Those women who didn't want the top job typically cited long hours and stress as the reasons.
+With men having forged the path to these roles and creating the template for how work is supposed to be conducted, women must pioneer their own conventions of leadership—making their mark on the world by balancing career ambitions and championing beloved causes.